Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Hardness of Certification Problems on Random Graphs

 \begin{defn} $\sigma^{\MC}_d$ is the infimum over all $\sigma$ such that the property $\mathbf{1}\{\MC(G)\leq \sigma\}$ has an efficient certificate.
 Similarly, $\sigma^{\IS}_d$ is the infimum over all $\sigma$ such that $\mathbf{1}\{\IS(G)\leq \sigma\}$ has an efficient certificate. \end{defn}

-There is evidence that this is a nontrivial problem exhibiting a \emph{certification gap}, in the sense that $\MC(G)$ concentrates around a constant value strictly smaller than $\sigma^{\MC}_d$ for $G\sim G(n,d)$ \cite{bandeira2021spectral,kunisky2024computational}.
-So in some sense, these are the \emph{simplest} refutation-style properties that exhibit interesting complexity-theoretic phenomena.
+There is evidence that this is a nontrivial problem exhibiting a \emph{certification gap}, in the sense that $\MC(G)$ concentrates around a constant value strictly smaller than $\sigma^{\MC}_d$ for $G\sim \calG(n,d)$ \cite{bandeira2021spectral,kunisky2024computational}.
+These represent the structurally most elementary refutation-style properties (involving only binary variables and pairwise constraints) that exhibit interesting complexity-theoretic phenomena.
 In this work, we focus on accurately characterizing the value of $\sigma^{\MC}_d$ and $\sigma^{\IS}_d$.
 We remark that the asymptotics of these quantities as $d\to \infty$ are already understood (thanks to \cite{bandeira2021spectral,kunisky2024computational}).
 In service of a precise understanding of this problem in all regimes, we focus on the least understood case where $d$ is small; specifically we study $d\in \{3,4\}$.

-Towards this goal, Kunisky and Yu introduced a conjecture\footnote{We refer the reader to \cite{kunisky2024computational} for supporting evidence and intuition.} that relates $\sigma^{\MC}_d$ and $\sigma^{\IS}_d$ to a fundamental question in spectral graph theory, specifically about Ramanujan graphs, which are (in a spectral sense) the most ``random'' deterministic regular graphs.
+Towards this goal,~\cite{kunisky2024computational} introduced a conjecture\footnote{We refer the reader to \cite{kunisky2024computational} for supporting evidence and intuition.} that relates $\sigma^{\MC}_d$ and $\sigma^{\IS}_d$ to a fundamental question in spectral graph theory, specifically about Ramanujan graphs (\Cref{def:ram} below), which are (in a spectral sense) the most ``random'' looking regular graphs constructed via a deterministic process.

+The intuition behind this framework relies on the strategy of "quiet planting".
+Specifically, if one can exhibit a Ramanujan graph failing to satisfy a certain property $P$ (e.g., a small $\maxcuttwo$ value), then under the hardness assumption of \cite[Conjecture 1.6]{kunisky2024computational}, it is impossible for a polynomial-time algorithm to certify $P$ on the random graph distribution $\mathcal{G}(n,d)$.
+In the context of $\maxcuttwo$, if we construct a Ramanujan graph with a maximum cut of at least $\gamma^{\MC}_d \times \#(\texttt{edges})$, then the certification bound $\sigma^{\MC}_d$ must essentially be at least $\gamma^{\MC}_d$, where $\gamma^{\MC}_d$ is defined in~\Cref{def:mcr} below.
+Therefore, the objective in establishing stronger lower bounds for certification is to maximize this value $\gamma^{\MC}_d$ over the set of Ramanujan graphs.
+We employ AlphaEvolve to construct such extremal Ramanujan graphs for both $\maxcuttwo$ and $\maxind$.
+The precise conjecture we operate with is stated in~\Cref{conj:avcase}.

 \begin{defn}[Ramanujan graphs] Let $G$ be a $d$-regular multigraph on $n$ vertices with adjacency matrix $A$.
 Suppose the eigenvalues of $A$ are $\lambda_1\geq \lambda_2\geq \ldots \geq \lambda_n$.
 We say that $G$ is Ramanujan if $\max_{i>1}|\lambda_i|\leq 2\sqrt{d-1}$. \end{defn}